 Miami International Airport is the largest gateway between the United States and Latin America, and is one of the largest aerial hubs in the United States, owing to its proximity to tourist attractions, local economic growth, large local Latin American and European populations, and strategic location to handle connecting traffic between North America, Latin America, and Europe.
 In the past, it has been a hub for Braniff International Airways, Eastern Air Lines, Air Florida, the original National Airlines, the original Pan Am, United Airlines, and Iberia.
 Miami International is also the proposed hub of two new start-up airlines, one of which hopes to use the Eastern Airlines name.

 In 2009, the airport ranked first in the United States by percentage of international flights and second by volume of international passengers, behind only New York-JFK In 2009, 33,886,025 passengers traveled through the airport making the airport the 25th busiest airport in the world by passenger traffic.
 The Airport also ranks as the 12th busiest airport in the United States by annual passenger throughput and is the largest airport in the state of Florida, surpassing Orlando by a small margin.
 The airport also handled more international cargo than any other airport in the United States.

 It takes approximately 9 hours 10 minutes to fly to Miami from the UK.

 The IATA airport code for Miami Airport is MIA.
 This will appear on your ticket.

-The average temperature of Miami in November is 27°C.
+The average temperature of Miami in February is 24°C.